 The assets and debts in a divorce can include community-owned (marital), separately-owned, and mixed-ownership (part community and part separate) property and debts.
 The date of separation is the legal demarcation near the end of the marriage dividing community from separate.

 Family Code 771 says that the income and expenses that each of you have after the date of separation are no longer legally considered to be marital income and expenses.
 Instead they are yours as separate persons.
 Similarly, debts incurred by a spouse since the date of separation are generally the responsibility of that spouse.

 What if you can’t work out your own division of assets and debts and a judge has to do so?
 The law says that for the trial in front of the judge, by default, each marital asset and debt should be valued “as near as practicable to the time of trial” – not as of the date of separation.
-The law allows the judge to use a different valuation date between the date of separation and the trial for individual or all assets and debts but only if this is the only way to accomplish an equitable division.
+The law allows the judge to use a different valuation date between the date of separation and the trial but mainly if this is the only way to accomplish an equitable division.